qunicorn/qunicorn-core/docs/tutorials/configure_pycharm.rst

 How to open the database
 ------------------------

-1. Double-click on ./instance/qunicorn_core.db to automatically configure a database connection that can be searched and manipulated
+1. Double-click on :file:`./instance/qunicorn_core.db` to automatically configure a database connection that can be searched and manipulated

-2. Display the domain model of the database: rightclick at the database tab on main → diagrams → show diagrams
+2. Display the domain model of the database: rightclick at the database tab on :menuselection:`main --> diagrams --> show diagrams`

 How to check if the pipeline will succeed